junxit/us-congress-bills-111/metadata.md

 - 2010-04-13 — Referred to House Budget
 - 2010-04-13 — Referred to House Ways and Means
 - 2010-04-13 — Referred to the Committee on Ways and Means, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-04-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-04-14 — Considered as unfinished business. (consideration: CR H2551-2552)
+- 2010-04-14 — Considered under suspension of the rules. (consideration: CR H2531-2535)
+- 2010-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4994.
+- 2010-04-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-14 — Mr. Lewis (GA) moved to suspend the rules and pass the bill, as amended.
+- 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200). (text: CR H2531-2533)
+- 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200).(text: CR H2531-2533)